AxisCommunications/acap3-examples/vdostream/README.md

 *Goto your device web page above > Click on the tab **App** in the device GUI > Add **(+)** sign and browse to the newly built **vdoencodeclient_1_0_0_armv7hf.eap** in build folder > Click **Install** > Run the application by enabling the **Start** switch*

-#### Expected output: Run the application with default vdo parameters.
+#### Run the application with default vdo parameters.

 Run the application with default video compression format h264 by clicking on the application icon and enable the **Start** switch.
-> [!WARNING]
-*> Please make sure SSH is enabled on the device*

 Application log can be found directly at:
 ```
 http://<axis_device_ip>/axis-cgi/admin/systemlog.cgi?appname=vdoencodeclient
 ```
 or by clicking on the "**App log**" link in the device GUI or by using extracting the logs using following commands in the terminal.
+> [!IMPORTANT]
+*> Please make sure SSH is enabled on the device to run the following commands.*

 ```
 ssh root@<axis_device_ip>